f5devcentral/f5-agility-labs-dns/docs/class2/module3/module3.rst

-Hidden Master
+DNS Express with a Hidden Master
 ########################

-The internal DNS servers are authoritative for example.com so we need to slave the zone to the BIG-IP.

-After this module is complete the BIG-IP will become an authoritative slave.
+The Ubuntu Server is autoritative for the *example.com* zone.
+Using DNS Express (DNSX), the BIG-IP can be a high speed secondary for the zone.

 .. image:: /class2/media/hidden_masters.png
+   :scale: 50

 https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-dns-services-implementations-13-1-0/1.html

 .. toctree::